GeneralSyb/Step-moonlite-astrofocus/README.md

 ## Known Issues

-- NINA will give an error when you try to move larger steps.
+- ~~NINA will give an error when you try to move larger steps.~~ (fixed) the microcontroller was always reporting that the motor was stopped, which the driver didn't seem to like.